 Articles by the Author

-After the flood, God permits humans to eat animals, whereas in Genesis 1, humans are told to eat plants.
+In the creation story, God tells humans to eat plants.
+Only after the flood, does God permit them to eat animals.
 Interpreters have understood this to mean that vegetarianism was God’s original plan for humanity.
 Gersonides found the claim that God changed His mind scandalous, but this is more about countering Christian claims than the simple meaning of the text.

-After the flood, God permits humans to eat animals, whereas in Genesis 1, humans are told to eat plants.
+In the creation story, God tells humans to eat plants.
+Only after the flood, does God permit them to eat animals.
 Interpreters have understood this to mean that vegetarianism was God’s original plan for humanity.
 Gersonides found the claim that God changed His mind scandalous, but this is more about countering Christian claims than the simple meaning of the text.

 The Israelite men are commanded to separate from their wives before the revelation at Sinai.
 The rabbis learn from this that Moses permanently separated from his wife (Num 12), to be available to speak with God at all times.
 Joseph ibn Kaspi (14th c.), however, claims that this distorts the plain meaning of the text and that celibacy is an affront to Jewish values.